 • Preterm birth (birth at < 37 completed weeks of gestation).
 Preterm birth can be identified either from the maternal records up to 1 month after delivery or from the linked infant's record within 1 month after birth.
+Three algorithms will be used to identify preterm births (Table 6), and the algorithm that shows the best performance will be used in the final analyses.

 Pregnant women and linked infants with identified syndromic or chromosomal anomalies (i.e., Down syndrome; trisomies18 and 13, and other trisomies; monosomies, and deletions from the autosomes; balanced re-arrangements and structural markers; Turner's syndrome, other sex chromosome abnormalities, and other chromosomal abnormalities), will not be included in the analysis of major congenital anomalies.
-Also, pregnant women and linked infants with prenatal exposure to medications with known teratogenic risk in the first trimester of pregnancy (see list of medications in Annex 3, Table 12)62 or with prenatal exposure to infections known to cause malformations will not be included in the analysis of MCM (Section 4.2.1.3).
+Also, pregnant women and linked infants with prenatal exposure to medications with known teratogenic risk in the first trimester of pregnancy (see list of medications in Annex 3, Table 13) (Eltonsy et al., 2016) or with prenatal exposure to infections known to cause malformations will not be included in the analysis of MCM (Section 4.2.1.3).

-Table 5 presents the algorithms proposed for identification of study outcomes.
-Currently, no validation studies of claims-based algorithms utilizing ICD-10 codes for pregnancy and infant outcomes have been published in the literature.
-If applicable validation studies are published during the conduct of this study, claims-based algorithms for the identification of outcomes will be updated accordingly, assuming that the published algorithms for the study outcomes are shown to perform well (positive predictive value $\geq 70\%$).
+Table 6 presents the algorithms proposed for identification of study outcomes.
+Currently, only some validation studies of claims-based algorithms utilizing ICD-10 codes for pregnancy and infant outcomes have been published in the literature.
+If additional applicable validation studies are published during the conduct of this study, claims-based algorithms for the identification of outcomes will be updated accordingly, assuming that the published algorithms for the study outcomes are shown to perform well (positive predictive value of \geq 70%).
 These claims-based algorithms will be used to identify study outcomes in lieu of medical record review, except for MCMs, for which all cases will be confirmed through medical record review (see Section 4.3.2.1).

-Outcome Algorithm Pregnancies in Which the Outcome Will Be Ascertained Window for Outcome Ascertainment Maternal or Infant Record Validity Spontaneous abortion Assignment of final pregnancy outcome as spontaneous abortion per the data source-specific pregnancy-identification algorithm All pregnancies < 20 completed weeks of gestation Maternal record Fetal deaths/ stillbirth Final pregnancy outcome of stillbirth as assigned by the data source-specific pregnancy-identification algorithm All pregnancies \geq 20 completed weeks of gestation Maternal record Elective termination Final pregnancy outcome as termination or ectopic, or molar pregnancy per the data source-specific pregnancy- identification algorithm All pregnancies < 20 completed weeks of gestation Maternal record Pre-eclampsia/ eclampsia Pre-eclampsia: ≥ 1 maternal ICD-10-CM diagnostic code O14x recorded in inpatient or other therapy claims or during the delivery hospitalization or All pregnancies Any time during pregnancy and through 42 days after end of pregnancy Maternal record Pre-eclampsia validated algorithm based on ICD-9-CM codes 642.4x, 642.5x, 642.6x, 642.7x, showed a PPV of 82% (95% CI, 70%-91%) 63 Eclampsia: \geq 1 maternal ICD-10-CM diagnostic code O15x recorded in inpatient or other therapy claims or during the delivery hospitalization Major congenital malformations At least 1 ICD-10-CM diagnosis code for MCM in infant claims based on the definitions of the Metropolitan Atlanta Congenital Defects Program Pregnancies with live birth, with linked infant From birth through 365 days after birth Infant record Small for gestational age \geq 1 maternal or infant ICD-10-CM diagnostic code recorded in inpatient or other therapy claims from delivery to Pregnancies with live birth, with linked infant From date of delivery through 30 days after Maternal and infant record Validated algorithm based on ICD-9-CM diagnostic code 656.5x, 764.0x, 764.1x, 764.9x showed a PPV of 92%
+Outcome Algorithm Pregnancies in Which the Outcome Will Be Ascertained Window for Outcome Ascertainment Maternal or Infant Record Validity (when available) Spontaneous abortion Assignment of final pregnancy outcome as spontaneous abortion per the data source-specific pregnancy- identification algorithm All pregnancies < 20 completed weeks of gestation Maternal record An algorithm of ≥ 1 claim with a diagnosis or procedure code for spontaneous abortion had a PPV of 84.7% (95% CI, 78.3%-91.2%) in a recent study in Optum DAPI (Chomistek et al., 2021) Fetal deaths/ stillbirth Final pregnancy outcome of stillbirth as assigned by the data source-specific pregnancy-identification algorithm All pregnancies \geq 20 completed weeks of gestation Maternal record Elective termination Final pregnancy outcome as termination or ectopic, or molar pregnancy per the data source-specific pregnancy- identification algorithm All pregnancies < 20 completed weeks of gestation Maternal record Pre-eclampsia/ eclampsia Pre-eclampsia: ≥ 1 maternal ICD-10- CM diagnostic code O14x recorded in inpatient or other therapy claims or during the delivery hospitalization or Eclampsia: ≥ 1 maternal ICD-10-CM diagnostic code O15x recorded in inpatient or other therapy claims or during the delivery hospitalization All pregnancies Any time during pregnancy and through 42 days after end of pregnancy Maternal record Pre-eclampsia validated algorithm based on ICD-9- CM codes 642.4x, 642.5x, 642.6x, 642.7x, showed a PPV of 82% (95% CI, 70%- 91%) (He et al., 2020)

-Table 5.Algorithms for the Identification of Outcomes
+Table 6.
+Algorithms for the Identification of Outcomes